-- Successfully completed audit requirements for the Public Safety Management System NZS7901. - Directly, or in combination with other electricity lines businesses, made submissions to various discussion papers issued by the Commerce Commission and Electricity Authority. - Continued to utilise more rigorous compliance reporting using commercial software.
+- ❖ Successfully completed audit requirements for the Public Safety Management System NZS7901. - Engaged with the Electricity Authority on market code developments with respect to advancing our strategic development opportunities. - Directly, or in combination with other electricity lines businesses, made submissions to various discussion papers issued by the Commerce Commission, the Electricity Authority and, in particular, the Electricity Price Review panel. - Continued to utilise more rigorous compliance reporting using commercial software.